wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.2 =
+= 5.3 =
+Added css class for network activated plugins on the plugins page.
+Moved all of the menus under the Plugin Organizer menu item.
+Fixed bug where a trailing slash is added to the permalink when it is referencing a file.
-Added ability to edit the plugin group names.
+Added the admin css file to the plugins admin page.